$k$-Transmitter Watchman Routes: Approximation Algorithm for -TrWRP( )

 \section{Approximation Algorithm for $k$-TrWRP($S,P,s$)}

-In this section, we develop an approximation algorithm ALG($S,P,s$) for the $k$-transmitter watchman route problem for a simple polygon $P$, a discrete set $S$ of points in $P$, and a given door $s$.
-We prove the following theorem. \begin{theorem} Let $P$ be a simple polygon, $n=|P|$.
-Let OPT($S,P,s$) be the optimal solution for the $k$-TrWRP($S,P,s$) and let $R$ be the solution output by our algorithm ALG($S,P,s$).
-Then R yields an approximation ratio of $O(\log^2 (|S|\cdot n) \log\log (|S|\cdot n) \log(|S|+1))$. \end{theorem}
+In this section, we develop an approximation algorithm ALG($S,P,s$) for the $k$-transmitter watchman route problem for a simple polygon $P$, a discrete set $S$ of points in $P$, and a given starting point $s$.
+We prove: \begin{theorem} Let $P$ be a simple polygon, $n=|P|$.
+Let {\rm OPT($S,P,s$)} be the optimal solution for the {\rm $k$-TrWRP($S,P,s$)} and let $R$ be the solution output by our algorithm {\rm ALG($S,P,s$)}.
+Then $R$ has length within $O\big(\log^2 (|S|\cdot n) \log\log (|S|\cdot n) \log|S|\big)$ of OPT($S,P,s$). \end{theorem}

+The basic idea of our approximation algorithm is to create a candidate point for each connected component of the $k$-visibility region of each point in $S$.
+These candidate points are defined by the intersections of geodesics from the starting point $s$ to the cuts and the cuts themselves.
+We then build a complete graph on these candidate points (using the length of geodesics in $P$ between two points as the edge length in the graph).
+Finally, we group all candidate points that belong to the same point in $S$ and construct a group Steiner tree; by doubling this tree, we obtain a route.
+Our approximation algorithm performs the following steps: